4.9

 San Francisco, California

-• Professional Email: Opt for a conventional format like firstname.lastname@email.com to maintain professionalism.
+• Professional Email: Choose a straightforward format such as firstname.lastname@email.com.

 Takeaway